≡ Menu

 All footnotes!

 I’ve always liked the following comments by Bryan Garner, in The Elements of Legal Style (page 93).
 Garner notes that although footnotes can usefully refer you to other references, “you can hardly ignore, at the foot of every page, the notes that ‘run along, like little angry dogs barking at the text.’
-These days, the notes are more likely Great Danes than chihuahuas.”1
+These days, the notes are more likely Great Danes than chihuahuas.”
+1

+I don’t view them as annoying barking dogs; what is annoying are endnotes.
 In any case, my new book is littered with them.
 Some may hate them, but not everyone, apparently.
 From one reader:

 In case you had any concerns about all the footnotes and Appendices, I for one am a fan.
 I read each one that has supplemental commentary.
 LFFS trivia: the first page of Part 1 has no footnotes.
 It’s not till page 79 we find another page absent footnotes.
 Love the meat on the bone!